 Mike Evenson: Yes I love that, I mean, when you think about the traditional outcome of an influencer for live events would be or live event orgs would be you know, Hey, sell tickets on behalf of us or get them to donate.
 And the reality is those are tough sells, both of those, pulling people out of their house, getting them off the couch and going to an event is, that's the challenge, this whole industry faces.
 But also get someone to, to donate philanthropically to an organization.
 And I think what you're calling out is interesting in that especially when you consider the crawl, walk, run and the longer play is tapping into these influencers and getting them to promote your brand.
 It really is, it shows that during this period of time it might not be about getting into live streaming to regenerate near term revenue.
 It really might be more about let's get into live streaming and going live, so we can grow our audience and then figure out what the [inaudible 00:22:47] opportunities are going to be.

 Rudy Ellis: Totally agree with you on that, man.
 That's where you know there's different avenues where you're, I've seen companies tried to insert ads or a pre-roll or mid-roll and do those things, or whatever you can do around their player, like real estate around the player or put it behind a paywall.
 I mean, I think that the way you make it easy, in a way you get your brand in a way you make it accessible and discoverable is connecting with the audience that have an affinity to the type of content you're producing.
 Now, can you, do you have to go and find those?
-Yes, but there's ways to do that right, there's definitely influencer agencies.
+Yes, but there are ways to do that right, there's definitely influencer agencies.
 There's definitely marketing initiatives where, Hey, we're doing this event, sign up to be the first 10 channels to host it live on your channel, right?
 Like, how cool could that be where I'm getting the official content from Band A or Show B and so forth.

 So, and then once you have them, you have them essentially for a great period of time, whether it's life or what have you.
 Right, they're definitely going to want to go and tell the next person about this event.
 And that's how the word travels, that's how you create like a viral effect around live video, right.
 It's the only way is by tapping into these micro networks that have these mini brand ambassadors that are raving fans for whatever type of content you're producing or whatever show you're putting on.